jt765487/datamover/installer/QUICK_START_GUIDE.md

 **Step 3: Run the Orchestrator for Installation**

 From the `exportcliv2-suite-vX.Y.Z/` directory, execute the main deployment script with the `--install` flag.
-This will use the default instances (e.g., "AAA", "BBB", "CCC") defined in the Orchestrator script.
+This will install and configure the instances defined in `DEFAULT_INSTANCES_CONFIG` from `install-app.conf` (i.e., "AAA" based on our setting in Step 2).
 ```bash
 sudo ./deploy_orchestrator.sh --install
 ```
-*(If re-running on an already installed system, you might need `sudo ./deploy_orchestrator.sh --install --force` to overwrite existing instance configurations.)*
+*(If re-running on an already installed system where instance "AAA" was previously configured, you might need `sudo ./deploy_orchestrator.sh --install --force` to overwrite its existing configuration files.)*

 The script will:
 1. Check dependencies and acquire a lock.
 2. Ask for confirmation (if in an interactive terminal):
     ```
-    Proceed with install for instances: (AAA,BBB,CCC) using source '/path/to/exportcliv2-suite-vX.Y.Z'? [y/N]
+    Proceed with install for instances: (AAA) using source '/path/to/exportcliv2-suite-vX.Y.Z'? [y/N]
     ```
+    (The instance list `(AAA)` reflects your `DEFAULT_INSTANCES_CONFIG` setting).
     Type `y` and press Enter.
 3. Run the base installer (`./exportcliv2-deploy/install_base_exportcliv2.sh`), which sets up users, directories, binaries, the `bitmover` wheel, systemd units, and the `exportcli-manage` symlink.
-4. Run the instance configurator (`./exportcliv2-deploy/configure_instance.sh`) for each default instance ("AAA", "BBB", "CCC").
+4. Run the instance configurator (`./exportcliv2-deploy/configure_instance.sh`) for each instance listed in `DEFAULT_INSTANCES_CONFIG` (so, for "AAA").
-5. Run the service manager (`./exportcliv2-deploy/manage_services.sh`) to **enable and then start the main `bitmover.service` AND the services for each default `exportcliv2` instance**.
+5. Run the service manager (`./exportcliv2-deploy/manage_services.sh`) to **enable and then start the main `bitmover.service` AND the service for instance "AAA"**.

 **Step 4: Post-Installation: Configure `exportcliv2` Instance "AAA"**

-Each `exportcliv2` instance requires specific settings for your environment.
-Let's configure instance "AAA" as an example.
+The `exportcliv2` instance "AAA" requires specific settings for your environment.
+The installation script already created a default configuration file.

 1. Edit the instance configuration file for "AAA":
     ```bash